GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

   use up to 60% of the total disk space.
 You can use the [StorageManager API](#check) to determine the maximum quota available.
 Other Chromium-based browsers may allow the browser to use more storage.
-  * In Incognito Mode, Chrome reduces the amount of storage an origin can use to approximately 5% of the total disk space.
+  * In incognito mode, Chrome reduces the amount of storage an origin can use to approximately 5% of the total disk space.
   * If the user has enabled "Clear cookies and site data when you close all windows" in Chrome, the storage quota is significantly reduced to a